 “Consumer data will be the biggest differentiator in the next two to three years.
 Whoever unlocks the reams of data and uses it strategically will win.”
 Angela Ahrendts, Senior VP of Retail at Apple

 Strategic use of consumer data is the biggest advantage of big data for businesses operating in the retail space.
 Today’s consumer is empowered, thanks to consumer-centric technologies that allow for multichannel-shopping.
 A customer can go through many touchpoints before finally purchasing.
-Data on customer activity prior to buying allows retailers to know the best places to target consumers with adverts that encourage buying.
+Data on customer activity before buying allows retailers to know the best places to target consumers with adverts encouraging buying.

 More so, whether online or brick and mortar, retailers can use big data to predict which products will sell.
 According to IBM, 62 percent of retailers report that information and data give their businesses a competitive advantage.